 Seeing the first rough cut of some of the opening scenes - with the then-titled Banjo Ranger on it (the western-flavoured "A" part of the finished main theme) - made my jaw drop.
 This movie already felt like something quite special.
 The early songs soon evolved into more of a score, using the same instrumental palette.
 As the editing progressed however, it became apparent that the film needed more than guitars, drums and strange keyboards.
 After moving the score in a more orchestral direction than first expected (still keeping and evolving the rock elements), the “B" part of the main theme was born.
 This B theme works both as a symbol of Modulf’s superhero fantasies, as in SuperModulf, and finally as his conscience, in Showdown.

 The really funny thing is, that when we first showed the finished movie, premiering (and winning two out of five awards) at the Kristiansand International Children's Film Festival in April 2013, the unison reaction was "wow, this is sort of a Tarantino movie for kids".
 Full circle.

-I have received two awards for my music for THE TOUGH GUYS - the NOPA Music Award 2013, and the Reel Music "Best Comedy Score" award for 2013.
+I would receive two awards for my music for THE TOUGH GUYS – the NOPA Music Award 2013, and the Reel Music "Best Comedy Score" award for 2013.

-A soundtrack album of THE TOUGH GUYS was released on Pling Kong Recordings in correlation with the film's release.
+The soundtrack album was released on Pling Kong Recordings in correlation with the film's release.
 Click here to listen to the album on your favourite digital music service, or use the embedded Spotify player below.